lrothack/cookiecutter-pydevops/README.md

 	SonarQube server.
 Requires a local installation of [sonar-scanner](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/).
 - Run `make docker-build` in order to analyze, test, package and deploy in a multi-stage Docker build.

+Advanced configurations can be made in the config sections of `Makefile`.